3dim-computational-imaging/3dim-website/content/authors/james-taylor/_index.md

   - Ph.D.
 Student
 ---

-John Bass is a second-year Ph.D. student in Optical Sciences at the University of Arizona.
-He recieved a bachelor’s degree in electrical and optical engineering from Rose-Hulman Institute of Technology in 2022.
-He has worked repeatedly with Ball Aerospace, doing Radiometric Analysis and Electrical Systems Engineering for the NEO Surveyor Spacecraft.
-His current research interests are centered around computational imaging.
+James Taylor is a first-year PhD student in the Wyant College of Optical Sciences at the University of Arizona.
+He received bachelor’s degrees in Physics and Economics from Vanderbilt University in 2021.
+He worked for 4D technology, a subsidiary of Onto Innovation, as part of a team building a dual-wavelength interferometer system to measure rougher surfaces with a higher effective wavelength.
+His current research interests include optical metrology and computational imaging.